zhang-zengjie/SySCoRe-software/README.md

 #### MATLAB toolboxes

-Install MATLAB toolboxes *Statistics and Machine Learning Toolbox* and *Deep Learning Toolbox*.
+Install MATLAB toolboxes **Statistics and Machine Learning Toolbox** and **Deep Learning Toolbox**.
 This can be done by running the installation package of MATLAB and select the corresponding terms in the installation options.
+You can also install them in the MATLAB Window.

-#### The library for polyhedrons
+#### The mpt3 toolbox and YALMIP

 Install the `mpt` toolbox that works with Polyhedrons follow this [instruction](https://www.mpt3.org/Main/Installation).
 Let us use `TBX_MANAGER_DIR` to denote the root directory of the installation.
+This step also installs the `YALMIP` toolbox for you under the repository `TBX_MANAGER_DIR/toolboxes/yalmip/RXXXXXXXX/all/YALMIP-master`.
+The specific path might be different.
+You may also replace it with your own installation following this [instruction](https://yalmip.github.io/tutorial/installation/), although it is not necessary.
+YALMIP is completely written in `m`-code, so is irrelevant to the Operating Systems (OS).

-#### YALMIP and its solvers
+#### The solvers for YALMIP

-Install `YALMIP` following this [instruction](https://yalmip.github.io/tutorial/installation/).
-YALMIP is completely written in `m`-code.
-Thus, the installation of YALMIP is pretty simple and is irrelevant to the Operating Systems (OS).
 YALMIP itself does not contain low-level solvers.
 The following solvers need to be installed.

 - Install the `SeDuMi` solver following this [instruction](https://github.com/SQLP/SeDuMi).